ubilabs/axidraw/README.md

 #### `plot-coords.js`

-To create your own drawings you should start with the high-level `Plotter` class from [src/lib/plot-coords.js](/src/lib/plot-coords.js).
+In order to create your own drawings you should start with the high-level `Plotter` class from [src/lib/plot-coords.js](/src/lib/plot-coords.js).

 See [src/draw-lorenz.js](/src/draw-lorenz.js) and [html/draw-lorenz.html](/html/draw-lorenz.html) for a basic example. _Note:_ This requires some boilerplate HTML tags (such as a `#preview` SVG) and styles.
-The final paper size is 496x700 pixel and equal to the DIN A6 paper format.
+The final paper size is 496x700 pixels and equal to the DIN A6 paper format.

 Basic JavaScript outline: